Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies the tool is for retrieving transaction history of a wallet, but it does not explicitly state when to use it versus alternatives like sodax_get_intent or sodax_get_transaction.
-No when-not-to-use or prerequisite information is provided.
+The description implies usage for a specific wallet but does not explicitly state when to use this tool versus alternatives like sodax_get_intent or sodax_get_transaction.
+No when-not-to-use or alternative references are provided, leaving the agent to infer from the name alone.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.